Meal planning that

 Food preferences view showing a grid of vegetables with rating buttons from Strong Like to Strong Dislike, diet approach badges, and 11 food groups with summary counts

-New Meal Plan view showing options for cooking complexity, servings, meal counts per category, leftovers, child-friendly options, and special instructions
+New Meal Plan view showing options for cooking complexity, servings, meal counts, cuisine selection chips, leftovers, child-friendly options, and special instructions

 Step 4